mozilla/build-relengapi-skeleton/README.md

 # RelengAPI Blueprint Skeleton

-So you want to write a new RelengAPI blueprint?
+This repository is no longer useful in creating a new RelengAPI blueprint.

-Consult the [core RelengAPI documentation](https://api.pub.build.mozilla.org/docs/development/@relengapi/blueprints/) for details.
+Consult the [core RelengAPI documentation](https://api.pub.build.mozilla.org/docs/development/) for details.
-You'll end up cloning this repository and making a bunch of changes.